cafe-desktop/cafe-calc/README.md

 ## Getting started.

-The manual pages also describe how to use `mate-calc` in detail.
+The manual pages also describe how to use `cafe-calc` in detail.

 ## Calctool history.